All Episodes

 Not that complicated.

-It's it's basically open season on law-abiding Americans.
+It's basically open season on law-abiding Americans.

-Uh we also have apparently Jill Biden sent out an email blasting Robert Hurr and his report.
+We also have apparently Jill Biden sent out an email blasting Robert Hurr and his report.

-Apparently he raised a ton of money.
+Apparently, he raised a ton of money.

 You're taking my freedom, and you could be next until you donate below.

-Oh, wow, that's a fundraising email of all time.
+Now, oh, wow, that's a fundraising email of all time.

-Uh but that that's that's their story, and apparently they're sticking to it.
+But that's their story, and apparently they're sticking to it.

 It was Joe that brought up the issue of Bo Biden.